sensu/sensu-docs/content/sensu-go/5.0/reference/rbac.md

 ### Managing roles

 You can use [sensuctl][2] to view, create, update, and delete roles.
+To use any of these commands with cluster roles, substitute the `cluster-role` command for the `role` command.

 To add permissions to a role: